Council is committed to recycling and reusing as much of our waste as possible, reducing the amount we send to landfill.

 - Reduce demands on natural resources.

-- Reduce the amount of material disposed in landfills.
+- Reduce the amount of material sent to landfills.

 - Save money on weekly grocery bills (products with less packaging cost less).